-Applying staff access levels in your software system can be one of the trickier aspects of salon management to master.
+Applying staff access levels in your software system or staff management app can be one of the trickier aspects of salon management to master.
 Access to client databases can be a touchy subject, and it can be challenging to implement the perfect balance between security and trust.
 Staff access is, ultimately, a personal choice.
 However, below are some important things to consider before deciding how your staff access levels on your cloud salon software should be structured.

 Listen to the audio version of this blog, and subscribe to the Phorest Blog Podcast here:

 As a business owner, the level of trust you feel with your staff will be the foundation that dictates how much access they are granted in your system.

 Perhaps all new staff members start off with basic access to the system (the ability to book appointments and view the appointment screen for example), but upon promotion are granted the right to see client details and salon reports.

 Although often an instinctive feeling, there are several ways to increase trust levels between management and staff.
 Some of these include:

 - Allowing your team to be autonomous and responsible in their work

 A strong culture of trust will make it easier for you to decide on a solid access structure, and will also alleviate any worries you may have towards certain situations (a staff member leaving with client details for example).

 Transparency often goes hand in hand with trust, and both are essential principles to consider when deciding on staff access levels.
 Deciding how transparent you want to be with your team should be a priority.